herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 #### Guidelines for Assignments

-**Late assignments will not be accepted unless the instructor has granted an extension.
+**Late assignments may not be accepted unless the instructor has granted an extension.
 Any requests for extensions for a particular assignment must be made prior to its due date.** Exceptions to this will generally only be considered as a result of serious emergencies.
+In the event that I do accept a late assignment without an extension or you turn in an assignment past the date due associated with the extension, I will deduct 5% of the total possible points each day that it is late (e.g. 0.5 points per day on an assignment worth 10 points).

 **While assignment length is a guideline, it is also significant.** Because students tend to use various fonts and margins, I have included approximate